mitchellalderson/render-rag-chatbot/backend/DOCKER.md

 ## Database Management

-### Run Migrations
+### Automatic Migrations

+Database migrations run automatically when the backend container starts via the `start.sh` script.
+You don't need to run them manually!

-After the first startup, you need to run database migrations:
+If you need to run migrations manually for any reason:

 ```bash
 docker-compose exec backend npm run db:migrate